amitshekhariitbhu/go-backend-clean-architecture/README.md

 ## Major Packages used in this project

-- **gin**: Gin is a HTTP web framework written in Go (Golang).
+- **gin**: Gin is an HTTP web framework written in Go (Golang).
 It features a Martini-like API with much better performance -- up to 40 times faster.
-If you need smashing performance, get yourself some Gin.
+If you need a smashing performance, get yourself some Gin.
-- **mongo go driver**: The Official Golang driver for MongoDB
+- **mongo go driver**: The Official Golang driver for MongoDB.
-- **jwt**: JSON Web Tokens are an open, industry standard RFC 7519 method for representing claims securely between two parties.
+- **jwt**: JSON Web Tokens are an open, industry-standard RFC 7519 method for representing claims securely between two parties.
 Used for Access Token and Refresh Token.
 - **viper**: For loading configuration from the `.env` file.
 Go configuration with fangs.
-Find, load, and unmarshal a configuration file in JSON, TOML, YAML, HCL, INI, envfile or Java properties formats.
+Find, load, and unmarshal a configuration file in JSON, TOML, YAML, HCL, INI, envfile, or Java properties formats.
 - **bcrypt**: Package bcrypt implements Provos and Mazières's bcrypt adaptive hashing algorithm.
 - **testify**: A toolkit with common assertions and mocks that plays nicely with the standard library.
 - **mockery**: A mock code autogenerator for Golang used in testing.